 Make the Lye Water

 - Make the lye water according to How To Make Lye Water.
-Add the sodium lactate to the water before (or after) making the lye water.
+Add the sodium lactate to the water before making the lye water.
 Stir the mixture until the vapors start to dissipate.

 Make the Soap Batter